'48 by James Herbert

 - Purchase it here

-- Published April 2009 (Creeping Hemlock signed limited hardcover edition)
+- Published April 2009 (Creeping Hemlock hardcover signed and limited to 450 copies edition)

 - Finished reading it on August 22, 2009